bhattabhi013/Vritant/README.md

     If you go to your repository on GitHub, you'll see a Compare & pull request button.
 Click on that button.
 Now add appropriate title and comment on it and submit the pull request.

+## 💻 How to run the project on local system? <a name = "local_system"></a>

+- To run Flutter App on a Physical Device & Online Emulator(Android/Ios) :
+### Online Emulator [Android OS | Android Studio/Vs Code ]

+1. On Android Studio -> Tools > AVD Manager and click  "Create Virtual Device".

+2. Choose any device model  and click on "Next".

+3. List of Recommended files, API, SDK, tools to download will be Listed now  again click on "Next".

+4. After that  give name to your emulator and finally click on "Finish".

+5. After configuration, you will see the list of emulators just click on the "Play" button to run an emulator.

+6. You much have a running emulator to run your application.

+### Online Emulator [MAC/Ios OS | X- Code/Vs Code ]

+1. On your Mac, find the Simulator via Spotlight or by using the following command:

+       $ open -a Simulator

+2. Make sure your simulator is using a 64-bit device (iPhone 5s or later).
+You can check the device by viewing the settings in the simulator’s Hardware > Device or File > Open Simulator menus.

+3. Depending on your development machine’s screen size, simulated high-screen-density iOS devices might overflow your screen.
+Grab the corner of the simulator and drag it to change the scale.
+You can also use the Window > Physical Size or Window > Pixel Accurate options if your computer’s resolution is high enough.

+4. Create a new Flutter app:

+       $ flutter create my_app

+5. A my_app directory is created  containing Flutter’s starter app.
+Enter this directory:

+         $ cd my_app

+6. To launch the app in the Simulator, ensure that the Simulator is running and enter:

+         $  flutter run

+### Physical  Devices [Android OS]

+1. Go to Settings -> Developer Options [Default: Not Activated]

+2. Go to About Phone -> Software Information -> Build Number   and click multiple Times on it to enable Developer Option

+3. Go to the Developer Options -> Turn it On and  scroll and turn the "USB Debugging" On and Allow the Debugging

+4. Connect your Mobile Device and Computer with a USB

+5. Click ok to the Prompt "Allow USB Debugging on this Computer"

+6. Go to the Terminal and run "Flutter Doctor " to make sure everything is located well

+7. Go to the IDE and Choose your Real Device name on the Dropdown menu of Device Section and hit Run

+8. Enjoy a Fast Excecution with USB Debugging and launch your app on your Real Device.

+### Physical  Devices [ IOS]

+- To deploy  Flutter app to a physical iPhone/iPad first set up physical device deployment in Xcode and an Apple Developer account.
+- If your app is using Flutter plugins, you will also need the third-party CocoaPods dependency manager.

+- The first time you use an attached physical device for iOS development, you need to trust both your Mac and the Development Certificate on that device.
+- On iOS 16 and higher you must also enable Developer Mode.

+- Select Trust in the dialog prompt when first connecting the iOS device to your Mac.

+-  Go to  Settings ->  General > Device Management and trust your Certificate.
+- For first time usersGeneral > Profiles > Device Management instead.
+-  On iOS 16 and higher, navigate back to the top level of the Settings app, select Privacy & Security > Developer Mode, and toggle Developer Mode on.

+- Follow the Xcode signing flow to provision your project:

+- Open the default Xcode workspace in project by running open ios/Runner.xcworkspace in a terminal  from your  project directory.

+- Select the device you intend to deploy to in the device drop-down menu next  the run .

+- Select the Runner project in the left navigation panel.

+- In the Runner target settings page, make sure your Development Team is selected under Signing & Capabilities > Team.

+- When you select a team, Xcode creates and downloads a Development Certificate, registers your device with your account, and creates and downloads a provisioning profile (if needed).

+- To start your first iOS development project  sign into Xcode with your Apple ID.

+- For details about membership types, see Choosing a Membership.

+- If automatic signing fails in Xcode, verify that the project’s General > Identity > Bundle Identifier value is unique.

+- Start your app by running flutter run or clicking the Run button in Xcode.

+### Common Bugs on a Physical Device
+ 1. Device not Found ❌

+- Go to the Terminal type Command "Flutter Devices"
+- This Verifies Whether Flutter recognise your Connected device
+- Disable USB Debugging and Turn it on again

+2. Android SDK not Configured  ❌

+- Go to Android Studio -> Settings
+- Search for Android SDK and Copy the Location Path
+- Go Back to the Terminal and type flutter config --android-sdk and then copy your Path ahead of it

+3. Android Licenses  Status Unknown   ❌

+- Go to Terminal run Command flutter doctor --android-licenses
+- Accept (y/n) : Y to accept Licenses

 ## ✍️ Authors <a name = "authors"></a>
 - [Abhishek Bhatt](https://github.com/bhattabhi013) - Idea & Initial work
 - [Syeda Reeha Quasar](https://github.com/syedareehaquasar)